vpayno/exercism-workspace/go/difference-of-squares/diffsquares-doc.md

 func Difference(n int) int
 ```

-Difference returns the difference between the Square of Sums and Sum of Squares\.
+Difference returns the difference between the Square of Sums and Sum of Squares.

 <details><summary>Example</summary>
 <p>